any-docs/css/content/guides/cascading_variables/using_custom_properties/index.md

 Each CSS property can be assigned a defined [set of values](/en-US/docs/Learn_web_development/Core/Styling_basics/Values_and_units).
 If you try to assign a value to a property that is outside its set of valid values, it's considered _invalid_.

-When the browser encounters an invalid value for a regular CSS property (for example, a value of `16px` for the {{cssxref("color")}} property), it discards the declaration, and elements are assigned the values that they would have had if the declaration did not exist.
+When the browser encounters an invalid value for a regular CSS property (for example, a value of `16px` for the `color` property), it discards the declaration, and elements are assigned the values that they would have had if the declaration did not exist.
 In the following example, we see what happens when a regular CSS declaration is invalid; `color: 16px;` is discarded and the previous `color: blue` rule is applied instead:

 ```html live-sample___invalid-property